Waldorf Stories: Plot

 It is now April 1965.
-Don Draper (Jon Hamm) and a few other senior members of the firm attend the CLIO Awards where Don's Glo-Coat commercial is up for nomination.
+Don Draper (Jon Hamm) and a few other senior members of the firm attend the CLIO Awards where Don's Glo-Coat commercial has been nominated.
 After being awarded the Clio, the team, already slightly drunk, plan to continue celebrating but only after returning to the office first.
 With the Life Cereal meeting already in progress, they decide to interrupt and take over the proceedings.

 Don presents the rehearsed pitch but whether down to his inebriated state or it simply being an ineffective campaign, Life reject the work.
 Extremely confident after his recent win, Don insists upon coming up with a new idea there on the spot.
 Following several mediocre efforts he eventually finds success.

 The client likes one slogan in particular, Life - "the cure for the common breakfast", which Don has inadvertently stolen from Danny Siegel (Danny Strong), a seemingly dim-witted applicant for a job at the firm and Roger's wife's cousin.
 After the conclusion of the meeting, Don returns to the celebration losing an entire weekend to debauchery.
 He leaves the party with a brunette jingle-writer (who also won an award), only to awaken two days later in bed with a blonde waitress of whom he has no recollection.
 To his dismay and for no obvious reason, the waitress refers to him by his true name, "Dick Whitman."

 Peggy Olson (Elisabeth Moss) is still upset that Don has not acknowledged her contribution to the award-winning ad and to make matters worse, he instructs her to resolve her issues with the new art director Stan Rizzo (Jay R. Ferguson).
 As they spend a weekend together working in a hotel room (where Don admonished them to stay until they came up with an ad, by Monday), she finds a way to counter Stan's accusations that she is uptight.
-Pete Campbell (Vincent Kartheiser), meanwhile, is not pleased that Lane Pryce (Jared Harris) is trying to hire Ken Cosgrove (Aaron Staton) to join the firm.
+After they come up with the ad using both their ideas, Peggy and Stan show it the next morning to the creative department (which only has freelancer Joey Baird (Matt Long) as its main creative artist).